Britain's Norrie into Eastbourne quarter-finals

 - Live scores, results and order of play

+"She's beaten a top-10 player on the same surface and she will have the home crowd there again at Wimbledon," British player Naomi Broady told BBC Two.

+"Hopefully, with the wins she's had here, she will have the opportunity to play on some big courts.
+She can go in and play freely with no expectations."

-Norrie suffered an early exit at Queen's last week but grew in confidence against Nakashima, backed up by his strong serving.
+Compatriot Norrie, 26, suffered an early exit at Queen's last week but grew in confidence against Nakashima, backed up by a strong serving display.

 After missing four break points early in the first set, Norrie eventually converted one for a 3-2 lead, and rattled through his next few service games with ease.